lowkeyarhan/IMDB-clone/README.md

 ---

-## 📅 ChangeLog – May 13, 2025
+## 📅 ChangeLog – May 26, 2025

+- ✅ Changes in profile page.
+- ✅ AI powered recommendation engine is now live, it analyzes your watch history and favourites and suggests content you might like.
+- ✅ Minor changes in the homescreen and detals UI.
-- ✅ Major UI changes, now uses glass morphism design.
+- ✅ Watchlist bug fixed, now uses caching and updates in realtime.
-- ✅ Added a popup modal for new users to correctly setup their device for the optimal viewing experince.
-- ✅ Improved favicon and UI/UX.
-- ✅ Added user authentication.
-- ✅ Added a new explore page, find your desired movie/webseries/anime using genre filters.
-- ✅ Added a new profile page, keep track of your data.
-- ✅ Now uses database for storing your watchlist and favourites data for improved cross-device experience.

 ---